wozniakKarol/notatnik/README.md

-# Ruby on Rails Tutorial: notes application
+# Ruby on Rails : Note app